Policies

 Nursery Fire Safety Office who will inform the fire brigade.
 ON NO ACCOUNT SHOULD ANYONE RETURN TO ANY BUILDING UNTIL GIVEN PERMISSION BY THE FIRE AND EMERGENCY SERVICES OR THE FIRE SAFETY OFFICER.

-12. The site will be closed during the activation and anyone present on site will be asked to remain until an all clear have been given by the Emergency Services team and the Fire Safety Officer.
+- The site will be closed during the activation and anyone present on site will be asked to remain until an all clear has been given by the Emergency Services team and the Fire Safety Officer.

-13. Fire Marshalls will be located on any entrance or exit on the site, preventing vehicles or pedestrians from entering.
+- Fire Marshals will be located on any entrance or exit on the site, preventing vehicles or pedestrians from entering.

 Evacuation points and specific site arrangements are advertised on Fire Action Notices.
 These arrangements include coordination of visitor evacuation and site access.